szeyick/University/COS80013 - Internet Security/Lectures Notes/Lecture 1 - Introduction/IntroductionNotes.md

 # Introduction to Internet Security

-Information technology encompasses everything to do with computers and the infrastructure -
+Information Technology (IT) encompasses everything to do with computers and their infrastructure -

+It can include:

-- Desktops, Laptops
+- Desktops, Laptops, Tablets, Phones.
-- Web Servers, File Servers (FTP), Database Servers
+- Web Servers, File Servers (FTP), Database Servers.
 - Routers, Switches, Hubs and other pieces of hardware.

-Anything that is essentially a computer is IT.
+In other words, anything that can basically function as a computer or be part of a computer is considered as IT.

-## What is Internet Security
+## What is Internet Security?

-There are several subclasses of security that make up Internet security.
+There are several subclasses of security that make up Internet security (IS).

 **Information Security** - The process of keeping information private, unaltered and available.

-**Computer Security** - The process of keeping IT devices (phones, computers) free of malicious code.
+**Computer Security** - The process of keeping IT devices (phones, computers and other hardware) free of malicious code and secure.

-**Network Security** - The the process of keeping communications between IT devices private, unaltered and between authorised parties.
+**Network Security** - The process of keeping communications between IT devices private, unaltered and between authorised parties.

-The meaning of "unaltered" would be that the data is not changed from one end to the other, or not intercepted and changed by a third party.
+The meaning of "unaltered" is that what is sent is what is received without being changed in between people with mallicious intent.

 ## CIA (Confidentiality, Integrity and Availability)